akorez/WhereIF-Linq-Extension-Method-/README.md

 # WhereIf

 When building a LINQ query, you may need to involve optional filtering criteria.
 Avoids if statements when building predicates & lambdas for a query.
-Useful when you don't know at compile time whether a filter should apply.
+WhereIf extension method is useful when you don't know at compile time whether a filter should apply.

 ## Source